-- JLP Policy SP02 specifies that "a contribution of 35% of affordable housing will be required on sites of ten or more dwellings or 0.5ha or more".
+- The NPPF supports the provision of affordable housing on major development sites.
+The adopted Local Plan sets a 35% requirement figure.
 The threshold of 5 houses in Policy SN3 for any development within the AONB refers to NPPF para 64 which says policies may set a threshold of five houses or fewer in designated rural areas.
 More than half the village lies within the AONB and there is more potential for future development on small-scale and in-fill sites than on sites which could accommodate 10 or more dwellings.
 The lower threshold for affordable housing proposed in Policy SN3 follows the practice adopted for the small site of Wheelwright's Close where in 2008 five houses were built. - There is certainly a need for affordable housing in our village.
 Thirty-three households were identified as being in housing need in 2019, with 13 responding that members of their household were living with them because they are unable to find or afford suitable accommodation.
 The most common reason preventing a move was an inability to afford the cost of a mortgage, closely followed by an inability to afford the cost of a deposit.
-More than one in four people responding to the Housing Needs Survey had savings of less than £5000.
+More than one in four people responding to the Housing Needs Survey had savings of less than £5,000.

-- 6.19 Sixteen people had moved out of the parish in the last five years because they had been unable to afford accommodation locally, the majority being between the ages of 25-44.
-ONS data for 2021 indicate that house prices generally within Babergh are running at 10.52 times average local wages. - 6.20 The Housing Needs Survey recorded that 'Gateway to HomeChoice' (Babergh's social housing register) had 12 applicants registered who have a local connection to Stutton, half of whom were over 55.
-Gateway to HomeChoice will continue to be an important indicator of housing demand through the life of this Neighbourhood Plan. - 6.21 In terms of both housing mix and affordable housing, we have concluded that: - the main housing need amongst those wishing to remain in, or move to, Stutton is for two- or three-bedroom dwellings; - there is a clear need for affordable housing, both for rent and to buy, - some of the expressed housing need amongst older people for downsizing to single storey dwellings is likely to be met from the existing housing stock together with the Church Road and Manningtree Road developments.
-Nevertheless, it will be important that the supply of single storey dwellings is maintained within the village. - 6.22 Hinterland villages such as Stutton are required to contribute 9% of the additional new housing development between 2018 and 2037 (JLP, page 41).
-Recent and planned housing developments will increase Stutton's 409 households by 16% in the next two to three years and is sufficient to meet the need identified in the recent Housing Needs Survey. - 6.23 However, the Survey results are valid only in the short term and we recognise the need to undertake further housing needs studies in the plan period to provide further and updated evidence for housing need.
+- 6.18 Sixteen people had moved out of the parish in the last five years because they had been unable to afford accommodation locally, the majority being between the ages of 25-44.
+ONS data for 2021 indicate that house prices generally within Babergh are running at 10.52 times average local wages. - The Housing Needs Survey recorded that 'Gateway to HomeChoice' (Babergh's social housing register) had 12 applicants registered who have a local connection to Stutton, half of whom were over 55.
+Gateway to HomeChoice will continue to be an important indicator of housing demand through the life of this Neighbourhood Plan. - 6.20 In terms of both housing mix and affordable housing, we have concluded that: - the main housing need amongst those wishing to remain in, or move to, Stutton is for two- or three-bedroom dwellings; - there is a clear need for affordable housing, both for rent and to buy; - some of the expressed housing need amongst older people for downsizing to single storey dwellings is likely to be met from the existing housing stock together with the Church Road and Manningtree Road developments.
+Nevertheless, it will be important that the supply of single storey dwellings is maintained within the village. - Recent and planned housing developments will increase Stutton's 409 households by 16% in the next two to three years and is sufficient to meet the need identified in the recent Housing Needs Survey. - However, the Survey results are valid only in the short term and we recognise the need to undertake further housing needs studies in the plan period to provide further and updated evidence for housing need.
 We would expect that further development of the type that would contribute to Stutton's sustainability could be justified in the later stages of this Plan but this will depend on the results of future housing needs surveys. - During the course of drawing up and consulting on this Plan, interest has been expressed in a Community Land Trust as a way of meeting the need for affordable housing.
 This is therefore the subject of Community Action 4.